Back to all posts

 Leveraging the BYOR Approach for Initial Access Chain Creation

-Let's delve into how this method can be utilized for creating an initial access chain using a simple yet effective example.
+Let's look at how this method can be used to create an initial access chain with a simple yet effective example.

-1. Find a Reputed file which is badly coded.
+1. Find a reputed file that is badly coded.

-• It's common for cyber attackers to search for reputed files with poor coding practices.
-This approach works because such files have established trust but are vulnerable to attacks due to their coding flaws.
+• Cyber attackers commonly look for reputed files with poor coding practices.
+This works because such files have established trust but are vulnerable due to their coding flaws.

-• Websites like exefiles.com are often hunt by cyber professionals.
+• Websites like exefiles.com are often used by cyber professionals.
 They offer files that have existed for a long time, some of which may have known vulnerabilities.

-• For example purposes, we'll use a .CMD file: [ps2pdf14.cmd/ps2pdf13.cmd/ ps2pdf12.cmd].
-This file can be found at the provided link.
-Ps2pdf.cmd (exefiles.com) Also, note that there is no Chrome warning while downloading it.
-So we're already on the right path.
+• For example purposes, we'll use a .cmd file: [ps2pdf14.cmd / ps2pdf13.cmd / ps2pdf12.cmd].
+This file can be found at Ps2pdf.cmd (exefiles.com).
+Note there is no Chrome warning when downloading it, so we are already on the right path.

 • Dive deep into the existing functionality and code of the file.

-• Always be on the lookout for loopholes.
-This might include a file calling another batch file or a file calling another using functions like ‘call’.
+• Always look for loopholes.
+This might include a file calling another batch file, or a file calling another using functions like call.

-• This thing is interesting to say the least.
-When you run the process monitor on Windows, you'd notice that it tries to find all possible file extensions located in the PATHEXT path variable.
-The 'call' function initiates a search of all extensions in the PATHEXT variable.
-Something similar to below image.
-Here, it is looking for ps2pdf.js, but it's checking all type of file extension before hand pathext finds"
+• This is interesting to say the least.
+When you run Process Monitor on Windows, you'd notice it tries to find all possible file extensions located in the PATHEXT environment variable.
+The call function initiates a search of all extensions in PATHEXT.
+Something similar to the image below: it is looking for ps2pdf.js but checking all types of file extensions beforehand. pathext finds"

-• This essentially means this code will attempt to execute any file with a matching name, regardless of its extension, in the current directory.
-Got your head spinning yet ?
+• This essentially means the code will attempt to execute any file with a matching name, regardless of its extension, in the current directory.

 • This is where we put on our hacker hat.
 Given the file's code flaw, it's ripe for a BYOR attack.

-• Here's a simple strategy: Create another file named ps2pdf.exe which triggers a Havoc C2 remote callback when executed on the system.
-We will also rename the downloaded ps2pdf14.cmd to something else, say payload.bat.
+• Here's a simple strategy: create another file named ps2pdf.exe which triggers a Havoc C2 remote callback when executed on the system.
+We'll also rename the downloaded ps2pdf14.cmd to something else, say payload.bat.

-• Though the original ps2pdf14.cmd/payload.bat (now) has a reputation, the file it calls might not have it.
-The workaround?
-Pack both files inside a container that can be delivered directly inside a browser.
+• Though the original ps2pdf14.cmd / payload.bat has a reputation, the file it calls might not.
+The workaround is to pack both files inside a container that can be delivered directly inside a browser.

 • As demonstrated in the POC, sideloading another unsigned EXE file bypasses any SmartScreen prompt.